bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-0.21.0-new-release.md

 Sjors Provost: 00:20:10

 That's right.
 Read the BIP fellows.
-I also know this was done...
+I also know this was done.

 Aaron van Wirdum: 00:20:15